gabors-data-analysis/gabors-data-analysis.github.io/_pages/readings.md

 ## Our book
 Okay, so you have read some nice books.
-Why not read our book, Bekes and Kezdi [Data Analysi](https://www.cambridge.org/highereducation/books/data-analysis-for-business-economics-and-policy/D67A1B0B56176D6D6A92E27F3F82AA20) :-)
+Why not read our book:

+* Gábor Békés and Gábor Kézdi (2021)  [Data Analysis for Business, Economics, and Policy](https://www.cambridge.org/highereducation/books/data-analysis-for-business-economics-and-policy/D67A1B0B56176D6D6A92E27F3F82AA20) :-)

 ## More advanced stuff